visual-essays/essays/docs/README.md

 Lorem ipsum ==dolor=={100,100,400,400} sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam
 ```

 In the example above the text `dolor` is marked and associated with the attribute `100,100,400,400`.
 This has the effect of highlighting the `dolor` text in the rendered essay and creating a `zoom to` interaction when the text is selected (clicked or tapped).
-The `zoom to` interaction causes the closest image zoom to the region specified by the coordinates in the  attribute.
+The `zoom to` interaction causes the closest image to zoom to the region specified by the coordinates in the  attribute.
 More information about the `zoom to` interaction, including how to define the coordinates, is provided below.

 ## [⇧](#top) Zoom To {#zoom-to}